jakup/vagrant-centos/README.md

 # Modular file based provisioning scripts

 Vagrant supports many types of provisioners.
 This project uses a simple file based approach.
+- Any files in `vagrant.d/root-enabled` with a filename matching `*.sh` will be executed after the VM starts up as a privileged user.
-Any files in `vagrant.d-enabled` with a filename matching `*.sh` will be executed after the VM starts up.
+- Any files in `vagrant.d/user-enabled` with a filename matching `*.sh` will be executed after the VM starts up as the `vagrant` user.

-I have placed scripts for several applications that I commonly use in `vagrant.d-available` and most scripts that I most always have enabled are already symlinked in `vagrant.d-enabled`.
+I have placed scripts for several applications that I commonly use in `vagrant.d/root-available` and most scripts that I most always have enabled are already symlinked in `vagrant.d/root-enabled`.